thuydang14/Udacity_Learn/CapstoneProject/README.md

 Because of data will be updated every day, data will become larger everyday and data will be accessed by more than 100 people for using these data to analytic varies case.

+## Database will increase three scenarios:
+1. The data was increased by 100x.
+2. The pipelines would be run on a daily basis by 7 am every day.
+3. The database needed to be accessed by 100+ people.
+### Answer:
+- The answear for question 1 and 3 is use AWS EMR instead of Redshift cluster because it will take lower cost than increase node on Redshift, and AWS EMR also easy to scale up with Elastic attribute.
+EMR also easier for increase number of user accesse to cluster with Amazon EMR User Role Mapper, help admin to manage the accessible for specific user more effectively
+- We will use Apache Airflow in the future to run the pipeline daily basis by 7 am everyday, with Airflow you can define your pipeline step very easy to understand with DAG.

 ## Schema
 ### Category